Is Rudy Giuliani going to be on The Masked Singer season 7?

 “The masked singer hits sooooo different when you’re just trying to figure out which one is rudy giuliani,” added another.

-Giuliani, earlier praised as “America’s Mayor” for his handling of 9/11, has now become a highly polarising figure for defending the “big lie” or Donald Trump’s claims that the 2020 US presidential election was stolen from him.

-His appearance marks the second controversial unveiling on the show.
-The series faced criticism back in 2020 on season three when Alaska’s former governor Sarah Palin was revealed as The Bear.
+Giuliani has become a highly polarising figure in US politics.
+His appearance marks another controversial unveiling casting on the show.
+The series faced criticism in 2020 when Alaska’s former governor Sarah Palin was revealed as The Bear.

 New episodes of The Masked Singer air on Wednesdays at 8pm ET on Fox.